jacksonhyde/ArcaneLedger/_posts/2019-11-13-arnos-travelling-still.md

 ## Tracking Arno

-Arno has made many enemies over the years and out of necessity he has mastered the art of evasion.
+Arno has made many enemies over the years, out of necessity he has mastered the art of evasion.
 Should a group of travellers be unfortunate enough to fall foul of Arno’s chicanery, they will struggle to track him down.

 Once his customers are out of sight, Arno will feed the mules pulling his wagon a dram of Stallion Reserve, driving them to preternatural speeds as he flees the scene of the crime.
 By the time his customers realise they have been duped, Arno will be many leagues away.